emirunlu26/simultaneous-ST-with-future-context/README.md

 # future-context-ST
-This repository is for the bachelor thesis "The Role of Future Context Prediction in Low-Latency Speech Translation"
+This repository is for storing the works of the bachelor thesis "The Role of Future Context Prediction in Low-Latency Speech Translation"